Richard Keogh: Coaching career

+On 29 June 2026, Keogh joined Walsall as assistant head coach to former Derby County teammate Lee Grant.

 International career

 Keogh won six caps for the Republic of Ireland under-19s in 2005.
 He made his debut for the under-21s on 14 February 2006.
 He also captained the under-21 side.

 In January 2013, Keogh was called up to the senior squad for the first time to play in a friendly against Poland on 6 February.
 He made his debut in the game, which Ireland won 2–0, as an 84th-minute substitute for Ciaran Clark.
 He scored his first goal for Ireland in a 4–0 win on 2 June in a friendly against Georgia.
 He captained the Republic of Ireland for the first time in a friendly against Oman at the Aviva Stadium on 3 September 2014, a moment which he described as the "proudest of my career".

 Keogh played in both legs of Ireland's Euro 2016 qualifying playoff matches against Bosnia and Herzegovina.
 He was named Man of the Match in the first leg by Talksport and helped Ireland to a 2–0 win in the second as they advanced to the finals 3–1 on aggregate.

 He captained Ireland for the second time on 31 May 2016 in the 2–1 home defeat to Belarus.
 At Euro 2016, Keogh was an unused sub for Ireland's first two group matches.
 He was then brought in to the starting eleven for Ireland's final two games; partnering Shane Duffy at centre-back against Italy and France respectively.